NASADatanauts/Space-Apps-CH/Guides/TeamMentors.md

 - Red Bull Media World tickets
 - Zurich City Tourist Cards
 - Gadgets, certificates & more

-- pitch and dinner with sponsors
-- opportunity to continue work with your project with SpaceTech Accelerator Program
+Physical prizes, local network cards, and etc can not be sent to another country or city or given to people, who isn't residents of Switzerland.
 🎯 Only **one team** will be nominated from Zurich to NASA's **global round**.

 ### 🌍 NASA Global Awards

-Judged separately by NASA panel after the event.
+Judged separately select finalists out of Global Nomination cohort by NASA team after the hackathon.

-Global categories include:
-- Best Use of Data
-- Best Use of Technology
-- Best Storytelling
-- Galactic Impact
-- Local Impact
-- Best Use of Science
+Here are the public dates for this year’s Global Judging
+- **🏅Global Nominees:** November 5 2025
+- **🏅Global Finalists:** November 26 2025
+- **🏅Honorable Mentions:**  November 26 2025
+- **🏅Global Winners:** December 18 2025

 ## 🧠 Tools & Resources